Mercedes Jamison

-Mercedes Jamison (1933-1997) was an American artist based in Queens, New York known especially for the paintings of fragmented faces and landscapes she created while affiliated with HAI (Hospital Audiences Inc.).
+Mercedes Jamison (1933–1997) was an American artist based in Queens, New York known especially for the paintings of fragmented faces and landscapes she created while affiliated with HAI (Hospital Audiences Inc.).

 Life and work

 Mercedes Jamison was a New York outsider artist.
 Throughout her life she suffered from mental illness.
 Though she worked in many different mediums, she is best known for the paintings of animals, landscapes and faces that she created in her later years.
 These works were primarily painted in acrylic, are loose in structure painted in bright colors often featuring the color yellow.

 Collections and exhibitions

 Mercedes Jamison's work was collected by Victor Musgrave and is part of the Musgrave Kinley Outsider Art Collection.
 As of 2019 the Musgrave Kinley Outsider Art Collection is held by The Whitworth.
-From 2000-2010 the Musgrave Kinley Outsider Art Collection was on loan to IMMA.
+From 2000 to 2010 the Musgrave Kinley Outsider Art Collection was on loan to IMMA.